deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 “Day pass.
 Oh!
 Big guy here is Heembo.”

 “Howdy,” he rumbled.
-Paw was much a better-matched thing to that skull-crusher of a hand.
+Paw was a much better-matched word for that skull-crusher of a hand.

 “Nice to meetcha.
 And, you wanna hit up Rooney’s.
 Home away from home.
 Best wings in town, beer’s cheap as fuck, and his kitchen can feed a herd of guys like me.
 Hell, I might be going there tonight…”